-Course registration for spring classes is currently underway.
+Course registration for summer classes is currently underway.

 The following information may be useful in planning your course selection.

 - ACCTG 512 was replaced by ACCTG 511 Financial and Managerial Accounting.
 Any MBA student who has not yet taken ACCTG 512, should substitute ACCTG 511.
 These students have the choice of transitioning to the new curriculum or substituting another course for ACCTG 524 within their existing program.
 Any MBA student who is considering a concurrent degree with MFIN may wish to continue taking ACCTG 512 and ACCTG 524.
-Please see your advisor for guidance on the best alternative for your situation.
+Students who have taken ACCTG 512 must take ACCTG 524.

 - The new curriculum also provides for flexibility in meeting the ethics and technology requirements, specifically, the ethics requirement can be met by either BUSAD 551, BUSAD 534, or BUSAD 576.
 The technology requirement can be met by BUSAD 537, BUSAD 577, BUSAD 575, or BUSAD 835.
 Similar flexibility for Advanced Core Courses under the old MBA curriculum is not permitted except where a specific course is required for a specialized option.
 Please consult with your adviser so that any substitution is properly reflected on the program of study in your file.